 - A two-factor authentication app installed on your phone platform:

-Log in to any site on your Premier Managed Platform, hovering over Users in the left menu and clicking on Your Two-Factor Authentication in the expanded menu.
-Just like your username and password, two-factor authentication will work on any of your sites on Premier Managed Platform once you set it up on one.
+Log in to any site on your Enterprise Platform, hovering over Users in the left menu and clicking on Your Two-Factor Authentication in the expanded menu.
+Just like your username and password, two-factor authentication will work on any of your sites on Enterprise Platform once you set it up on one.

 Scroll down to the Your current one-time password, QR code/private key and emergency codes section to scan your QR code with your two-factor authentication smartphone app.
 Alternatively you can enter your short alphanumeric private key into your two-factor authentication smartphone app.